Sutton St Edmund

 Sutton St Edmunds is a village and civil parish in the South Holland district of Lincolnshire, England, about 14 mi south-east from the town of Spalding.

 Sutton St Edmunds was a chapelry to the parish of Long Sutton until 1866.
 The parish includes the hamlet of Throckenholt.

 The parish church is a red-brick Grade II listed building dedicated to Saint Edmund.
 It was completely rebuilt in 1795, and has 19th-century alterations and extensions.
 It was extended again in 1987.

 The village has a village hall.

-Guarnock House is a red-brick Grade II listed building.
+Guanock House is a red-brick Grade II listed building.
 It was built in 1699 and has a 20th-century roof.

 Sutton St Edmunds school was built in 1896 by Sutton St Edmunds School Board.
 It became a council school in 1903.
 It was known as Sutton St Edmund Chapel End School in the 20th century.
 It closed in 1969–70.